-US theatrical release late summer 2014
+US theatrical release fall 2014

 Three generations of First Nations women struggle to deal with the demons of their past, in this powerful and affecting drama from actor-turned-director Peter Stebbings (Defendor).